A 6-d View of Stellar Shells: Application: Determination of the Host Potential

 Suppose first that the shells have been identified and isolated.
 This is, of course, hardly possible in practice, but will help to illustrate the ideas behind the more realistic method considered in the next section.
 Provided the system is sufficiently evolved, individual shells are distributed along straight lines in $(E, \theta_r)$ space, with $\theta_r$-independent gradient $\partial E / \partial \theta_r$, and apocentric energy $E_\text{apo}$,

 The critical insight is displayed in the panels of Fig.~\ref{fig:E-theta_grid}.
 The potential used for the transformation to action space has a very significant effect on the shape of shell lines and the overall distribution of particles in $(E, \theta_r)$ space.
-The true potential is the central panel. {\it The shells only lie on straight lines in $(E, \theta_r)$ space for the correct potential.}
+The true potential is the central panel. {\it The shells only lie on straight lines in $(E, \theta_r)$ space for the correct potential.} {This property is robust against changes in the mass ratio of the merger.}

 To understand the origin of the deformations in Fig.~\ref{fig:E-theta_grid}, we examine the effects of varying the parameters of the NFW potential.
 Decreasing $M$ with respect to its true value amounts to decreasing the normalisation of the enclosed mass profile $M_\text{enc}(<r)$ and, therefore, that of the potential $\Phi(r)$.
 This corresponds to a shift of particles to higher energies.
 This upward shift is more significant for particles that are further from their apocentre $\theta_r = \pi$, since they have lower $r$ and a higher potential contribution to the total energy.
 Hence, decreasing $M$ adds positive curvature to shell lines.
 On the other hand, decreasing $\scaleradius$ leads to $M_\text{enc}(<r)$ becoming more concentrated toward the centre, and thus deepening $\Phi(r)$ at low radii as compared to the best-fit potential.
 The overall effect is to decrease the energy of particles approaching pericentre with respect to more distant particles, thus introducing negative curvature near $\theta_r = 0$ or $2\pi$.
 In summary, $M$ controls the overall curvature, while $\scaleradius$ controls the curvature mainly near pericentre.